Understanding Mediation and Arbitration · · 28 min read

 Pre-Mediation Preparation: Setting the Foundation for Success

-• Gather relevant information and documentation for the mediation steps.
+• for the mediation steps.

-• Practice mediation steps as part of your communication strategies.
+• as part of your communication strategies.

-• Set a positive mindset for collaboration by implementing mediation steps.
+• by implementing mediation steps.

 Each box shows an important step in preparing for mediation.
 Follow the arrows to see the order of actions that can lead to a more effective and collaborative mediation experience.